Bethnal Green tube station: Wartime disaster

-Fuller details were eventually released on 20 January 1945, the cause having been "kept a secret for 22 months because the government felt the information might have resulted in the Germans continuing air raids with the intention of causing similar panics".
-When the Prime Minister, Winston Churchill, saw the report on 6 April saying that the cause was public panic during an air raid, he determined that it should be suppressed until the end of hostilities as it would be an "invitation to repeat" to the enemy and also as it contradicted earlier official comments that there was no panic.
-Home Secretary of the day Herbert Morrison disagreed, and Clement Attlee, MP for the nearby Limehouse constituency, wanted to prevent rumours that the panic was due to "Jews and/or Fascists".
+Fuller details were eventually released on 20 January 1945; the cause had been "kept a secret for 22 months because the government felt the information might have resulted in the Germans continuing air raids with the intention of causing similar panics."
+When the prime minister, Winston Churchill, saw the report on 6 April, saying that the cause was public panic during an air raid, he determined that it should be suppressed until the end of hostilities as it would be an "invitation to repeat" to the enemy and also as it contradicted earlier official comments that there was no panic.
+The home secretary of the day, Herbert Morrison, disagreed and Clement Attlee, MP for the nearby Limehouse constituency, wanted to prevent rumours that the panic was due to "Jews and/or Fascists".

 The results of the official investigation were not released until 1946.
 At the end of the war, the Minister of Home Security, Herbert Morrison, quoted from a secret report to the effect that there had been a panic, caused by the discharge of Z Battery anti-aircraft rockets fired from nearby Victoria Park.
-During the war, other authorities had disagreed, the Shoreditch Coroner, Mr W. R. H. Heddy, said that there was "nothing to suggest any stampede or panic or anything of the kind".
+During the war, other authorities had disagreed, the Shoreditch Coroner, Mr W.R.H.
+Heddy, said that there was "nothing to suggest any stampede or panic or anything of the kind".
 Mr Justice Singleton, summarising his decision in Baker v Bethnal Green Corporation, an action for damages by a bereaved widow, said "there was nothing in the way of rushing or surging" on the staircase.
-The Master of the Rolls, Lord Greene, reviewing the lower court's judgment, said "it was perfectly well known ... that there had been no panic".
+The Master of the Rolls, Lord Greene, reviewing the lower court's judgement, said "it was perfectly well known [...] that there had been no panic".
 Lord Greene also rebuked the Ministry for requiring the hearing to be held in secret.
 The Baker lawsuit was followed by other claims, resulting in damages of nearly £60,000, the last of which was made in the early 1950s.
-The secret official report, by a Metropolitan magistrate, Laurence Rivers Dunne, acknowledged that Bethnal Green Council had warned London Civil Defence, in 1941 that the staircase needed a crush barrier to slow down the crowds but was told that would be a waste of money.
+The secret official report, by a Metropolitan magistrate, Laurence Rivers Dunne, acknowledged that Bethnal Green Council had warned London Civil Defence, in 1941, that the staircase needed a crush barrier to slow down the crowds but was told that would be a waste of money.

-The crush at Bethnal Green is thought to have been the largest single loss of civilian life in the United Kingdom during the Second World War and the largest loss of life in an incident on the London Underground network.
+The crush at Bethnal Green is thought to have been both the largest single loss of civilian life in the United Kingdom during the Second World War and the largest loss of life in an incident on the London Underground network.
 The largest number killed by a wartime bomb was 107 at Wilkinson's Lemonade Factory in North Shields (1941), though there were many more British civilians killed in single bombing raids.